durandaltheta/sthread/README.md

 - sudo make install

 ## Purpose
-This library seeks to easliy setup useful worker threads using a simple API.
+This library seeks to easily setup useful worker threads using a simple API.

 Instead of functions worker threads execute c++ functors.
 A functor is a class which has a function call overload allowing you to execute the functor like a